skylerjokiel/ditto-dql-cli/README.md

 A simple command-line interface for running DQL queries against a Ditto database with a movie dataset.

+> This application is designed for local DQL query execution and **does not enable sync** intentionally.

+> To reset the database stop the application and delete the `./ditto` directory from the root.

 ## Getting Started

 1. Install dependencies: